top of page

 What and Why

-During the Spanish Colonial Period from the 16th to 19th century CE, the Spanish missionaries arrived at the Philippines, spread Christianity and built churches in their new land.
+During the Spanish Colonial Period from the 16th to 19th century CE, the Spanish missionaries arrived at the Philippines (Tagalog: Pilipinas), spread Christianity and built churches in their new land.
 The Spanish would like to build new and long-lasting churches to create a proper place to worship and to put their stamp on the land.
 The Church's political power of that period manifests in the architecture.
-These churches were built together by the Spanish missionaries, Chinese immigrants and locals fused architecture, art and engineering during the construction of these churches.
+These churches were built together by the Spanish missionaries, Chinese immigrants and locals who fused architecture, art and engineering during the construction of these churches.
 In particular as the region is earthquake-prone, these builders came up with a style called Earthquake Baroque which could withstand earthquakes, typhoons and fires.
 There are four churches in the Philippines that are considered as national heritage and are inscribed as UNESCO WHS.

 Toponymy

-Manila derives from its Tagalog name of the city Maynilà, which comes from the phrase may-nilà, which translates to 'where indigo is found'.
-Nilà is derived from the Sanskrit word नील (nīla) which refers to indigo, which by extension, to several plant species from which this natural dye can be extracted.
+Manila derives from its Tagalog name of the city Maynilà, which comes from the phrase 'may-nilà', which translates to 'where indigo is found'.
+'Nilà' is derived from the Sanskrit word 'नील (nīla)' which refers to indigo, which by extension, to several plant species from which this natural dye can be extracted.

 Santa Maria clearly points to Virgin Mary (Aramaic: מרים, Maryam).